 I was open-minded, and honestly didn’t find a much nonsense, but I also didn’t find a lot of information on children’s finances in general.
 It’s not a common topic.
 Maybe we’re so worried about our own finances we don’t think to teach our kids.
 Or maybe we don’t think it’s appropriate conversation for children.
 The second reason is why adults get into bad financial situations: they were never taught (or talked to) about money.

-One of the main connections between the children’s finance books I have read is to talk to your kids about money.
+A common theme among the children’s finance books I’ve read is to talk to your kids about money.
 Have the tough conversations.
 Don’t avoid them.

 One way to have these conversations it to first understand how a child’s mind processes money — receiving, spending, saving, and giving it.
 These books exist to show you how to do that.